jnschaeffer/raspberry-pi-netboot/README.md

 # raspberry-pi-netboot - Boot your Pi off iSCSI

-raspberry-pi-netboot is a [Packer][packer] template for building diskless Raspberry Pi images.
+raspberry-pi-netboot contains a [Packer][packer] template for building diskless Raspberry Pi images and build scripts for provisioning them.
 It's meant to be run on an ARM machine, because this is a personal project and I happen to have one.
 This repository also has no license because I used a lot of blog posts to put it together, so do what you want with it.

 Special thanks to the following blog posts for inspiration: